Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Saving Money by Taking Care of Your Smile

 You should call our office as soon as you realize that something is wrong with your teeth or gums.
-Many emergencies are far more manageable in their early stages, meaning the cost to treat them is generally lower.
+Many emergencies are far more manageable in their early stages, so the cost to treat them is generally lower.
 Waiting for too long could make the problem more complex, meaning the solutions become more costly as well.
-Dealing with a toothache right away means you could potentially avoid the cost of an extraction as a well as tooth replacement.
+Dealing with a toothache right away means you could potentially avoid the cost of having said tooth extracted and replaced.

 Does Insurance Cover Dental Emergencies?

-Dental insurance focuses on preventive care, but that doesn’t mean there isn’t any money set aside from emergencies.
+Dental insurance primarily focuses on preventive care, but that doesn’t mean there isn’t any money set aside for emergencies.
 Many plans will cover at least one emergency exam per year, and you’ll generally receive 50% to 80% coverage for restorative services.
-You do need to consider the yearly maximum amount that your plan is willing to cover each year.
-Also, you’ll need to meet your plan’s deductible before your plan is willing to pay for any sort of care.
+However, you do need to be aware of the maximum amount that your plan is willing to pay for dental care each year.
+Also, you’ll have to meet your plan’s deductible before your insurance company is willing to pay for any sort of treatment.

 Other Options for Affordable Emergency Care

-When a treatment isn’t fully covered by dental insurance, you can apply for dental financing to pay the cost of care in a series of smaller monthly payments that are easier for you to manage.
-Our practice also has a dental savings plans that allows you to enjoy discounts on our services without worrying about premiums, deductibles, and other headaches related to dental insurance.
+When a treatment isn’t fully covered by dental insurance, you can apply for financing to pay the cost of your care in a series of smaller, easier-to-manage monthly payments.
+Our practice also has a dental savings plan that allows you to enjoy discounts on our services without worrying about premiums, deductibles, and other headaches related to dental insurance.
 Contact our office to learn more about your financial options so that you’re prepared for the worst well ahead of time.

 Emergency Dentistry FAQs